ncagle/DNS-over-HTTPS/HSTS.md

 ## curl cmdline options

  - `--hsts [filename]` - enable HSTS, use the file as HSTS cache.
-If filename is `.` (a single dot) then no file will be used, only in-memory cache.
+If filename is `""` (no length) then no file will be used, only in-memory cache.